emilk/egui/README.md

 ## Quick start

-If you just want to write a GUI application in Rust (for the web or for native), go to <https://github.com/emilk/eframe_template/> and follow the instructions there!
+There are simple examples in [the `examples/` folder](https://github.com/emilk/egui/blob/master/examples/).
+If you want to write a web app, then go to <https://github.com/emilk/eframe_template/> and follow the instructions.
 The official docs are at <https://docs.rs/egui>.
-For inspiration, check out the [the egui web demo](https://www.egui.rs/#demo) and follow the links in it to its source code.
-There is also an excellent tutorial video at <https://www.youtube.com/watch?v=NtUkr_z7l84>.
+For inspiration and more examples, check out the [the egui web demo](https://www.egui.rs/#demo) and follow the links in it to its source code.

 If you want to integrate egui into an existing engine, go to the [Integrations](#integrations) section.